Concerns and decisions

 - Results of our legal compliance work

-Like most modern regulators, we will take a risk-based and proportionate approach to regulating charities.
-This means targeting our help and resources at the highest risks to charities' beneficiaries, services and assets and where we think our intervention will have the greatest impact.
+Like other regulators, we will take a risk-based and proportionate approach to regulating charities.
+This means targeting our resources at the highest risks to charities' beneficiaries, services and assets to have the greatest impact.

-We also follow the principles of best regulatory practice, ensuring our actions are proportionate, accountable, consistent, transparent and targeted.
+We follow the principles of best regulatory practice, ensuring our actions are proportionate, accountable, consistent, transparent and targeted.
+While we take appropriate steps to keep parties informed, we are unable to give a running commentary on the progress of concerns for fear of jeopardising an investigation.